Poisoning of Alexander Litvinenko: Litvinenko photo as shooting target (Russia, 2002, 2006)

 In January 2007, the Polish newspaper Dziennik revealed that a target with a photo of Litvinenko on it was used for shooting practice by the Vityaz Training Centre in Balashikha in October 2002.
 The centre was not affiliated with the government and trained bodyguards, debt collectors and private security forces, although in November 2006 the centre was used by the Vityaz special forces (spetsnaz) unit for a qualification examination due to their own centre being under renovation.
 The targets were photographed when the chairman of the Federation Council of Russia, Sergei Mironov, came for a visit on 7 November 2006.

 Paul Joyal murder attempt (US, 2007)

 On 2 March 2007, Paul Joyal, a former director of security for the U.S. Senate intelligence committee, who the previous weekend alleged on national television that the Kremlin was involved in the poisoning of Litvinenko, was shot near his Maryland home.
 An FBI spokesman said the agency was "assisting" the police investigation into the shooting.
 Police would not confirm details of the shooting or of the condition of Joyal.
 A person familiar with the case said he was in critical condition in hospital.
 It was reported that while there were no indications that the shooting was linked to the Litvinenko case, it is unusual for the FBI to get involved in a local shooting incident.
 A person familiar with the situation said NBC had hired bodyguards for some of the journalists involved in the program.

-Suspicious death of radiation scientist (UK, 2016)

-Radiation scientist Matthew Puncher, working with colleagues, calculated the amount of polonium inside Litvinenko's body following his death.
-In 2015 and 2016, he made work visits to Russia.
-He returned from Russia "changed completely"—deeply depressed and obsessed about his error in a software program.
-In May 2016, he was found dead in his home with multiple extensive wounds from two kitchen knives.
-There was no evidence of a disturbance or a struggle.
-Home Office pathologist Dr Nicholas Hunt could not entirely exclude that someone else had been involved but declared wounds were self-inflicted and a cause of death as haemorrhaging.
-Suicide by multiple stab wounds is extremely rare—one study counts 8 cases of multiple-site wounds for 513,182 suicides.